 Please note that the back protector only works on full gears from the head to the leg.

 It would be best not to take your safety casually.

 No, I’m not talking about airbags that open in the car at the time of the accident.

 Motorcycle airbags protect your ribs and neck area from any severe injuries at the time of the accident.
 Airbags work the same as car bags which involve the explosion of the airbag at the time of impact.
-But unlike car airbags, the motorcycle airbag doesn’t explode because of a chemical reaction.
+But unlike car airbags, motorcycle airbag doesn’t explode because of a chemical reaction.

 There are many different types of airbags, and the effectiveness of airbags varies from category to category.

 For instance, an intelligent motorcycle jacket is seven times more effective than an ordinary airbag.
 But an intelligent motorcycle jacket can’t protect your neck and upper rib cage from impact.